ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 ## Course Summary

 ### Introduction
 This course will provide an introduction to QGIS for non-geographic analysts who are starting to use geospatial techniques and mapping.
+Data for this is

 ### Estimated time for course
 2 hours